OpenEvalProject/evals/manuscripts/elife-83865/v1/manuscript.md

 Our sensory modalities are constantly processing myriad inputs that differ in complexity across various dimensions.
 And yet, our neural networks can accommodate and process such heterogeneity.
 It has been postulated that an efficient neural network may do this by modulating neural dynamics to align with the complexity of input stimuli; neural dynamics would be increased to process more complex stimuli, but compressed to process less complex stimuli (Hermundstad et al., 2014; Orbán et al., 2016; Garrett et al., 2020).
 One neural measure that scales with stimulus complexity and captures this ability is moment-to-moment variability in the blood oxygen level-dependent signal (SDBOLD).
 In fact, research so far has demonstrated that SDBOLD is a far more powerful predictor of cognitive abilities than the traditionally used mean-BOLD signal changes (Garrett et al., 2013b; Garrett et al., 2011; Grady and Garrett, 2014) (including in the domain of stimulus selectivity Garrett et al., 2020).
 Our recent work (Krohn et al., 2023) shows that regional BOLD variability can even drive the strength of functional connectivity measures (another popular fMRI measure).
 Thus, ‘local dynamics’ being captured by moment-to-moment variability may be a unique and indispensable measure of human brain function in relation to how we align to the complexity of the world around us.
 In the current study, we examine how human aging affects our ability to align these dynamics to stimulus complexity, and the neurochemical mechanisms subserving such alignment.

 Although age comparisons have not yet been made, recent research only in older adults found that the ability to upregulate visuo-cortical SDBOLD when viewing more complex, feature-rich visual stimuli characterized those with better visuo-cognitive performance (Garrett et al., 2020).
-These results suggest that upregulation of variability in response to the increased complexity of stimulus input (or Δ→SDBOLD) may be an index of the flexibility of an individual’s neural system and predict individual differences in sensory processing.
+These results suggest that upregulation of variability in response to the increased complexity of stimulus input (or $Δ→SD_{BOLD}$) may be an index of the flexibility of an individual’s neural system and predict individual differences in sensory processing.
 Moreover, previous research suggests that the modulation of variability in response to task demands is reduced in older adults compared to younger adults (Garrett et al., 2011; Garrett et al., 2010; Garrett et al., 2013a) and that this reduction is associated with poorer behavioral performance (Garrett et al., 2010; Garrett et al., 2013a; Grady and Garrett, 2018; Waschke et al., 2021; Rieck et al., 2017; Rieck et al., 2022).
-We thus hypothesized that Δ→SDBOLD (expected to scale positively with visual stimulus complexity) would also be lower in older adults and that this reduction would be linked with poorer visual discrimination.
-But what is the basis of such age-based (and individual) differences in Δ→SDBOLD?
+We thus hypothesized that $Δ→SD_{BOLD}$ (expected to scale positively with visual stimulus complexity) would also be lower in older adults and that this reduction would be linked with poorer visual discrimination.
+But what is the basis of such age-based (and individual) differences in $Δ→SD_{BOLD}$?

 Gamma-aminobutyric acid (GABA), the brain’s major inhibitory neurotransmitter, is one plausible candidate.
 GABA has been associated with cortical plasticity (Jones, 1993; Hensch et al., 1998; Fagiolini et al., 2004) with pattern complexity (Monteforte and Wolf, 2010) and with the dynamic range Shew et al., 2011; Agrawal et al., 2018 of neural networks.
 Computational work has found that altering the strength of inhibitory connections in artificial neural networks can dramatically affect moment-to-moment dynamics and the number of different states that networks can sample (Agrawal et al., 2018).
 Similarly, decreasing GABA activity pharmacologically in healthy young rats and monkeys leads to a decrease in network dynamics and reduces the number of states visited by the cortical network (Shew et al., 2011).
 In humans, GABA levels are lower in older adults (Chamberlain et al., 2021; Lalwani et al., 2019; Simmonite et al., 2019; Cassady et al., 2019; Porges et al., 2017a; Chalavi et al., 2018; Hermans et al., 2018; Gao et al., 2013; Cuypers et al., 2018; Levin et al., 2019; Porges et al., 2021; Porges et al., 2017b) and in recent work, we found that overall cortical resting-state SDBOLD can be increased in older, poorer performing adults by GABA agonism (Lalwani et al., 2021).
 However, it remains unknown whether GABA provides a principled basis for how humans align brain signal variability to the complexity of visual input, a crucial step for understanding the mechanisms subserving task-relevant variability modulation in the human brain.
-Under the assumption that temporal dynamic range is required to distinctly represent external stimuli and respond to stimulus complexity (Garrett et al., 2020; Młynarski and Hermundstad, 2018), it is plausible that boosting GABA in individuals with lower baseline GABA levels should increase Δ→SDBOLD, while those with higher baseline levels of GABA would exhibit a decrease in Δ→SDBOLD, consistent with an inverted-U effect (Northoff and Tumati, 2019).
+Under the assumption that temporal dynamic range is required to distinctly represent external stimuli and respond to stimulus complexity (Garrett et al., 2020; Młynarski and Hermundstad, 2018), it is plausible that boosting GABA in individuals with lower baseline GABA levels should increase $Δ→SD_{BOLD}$, while those with higher baseline levels of GABA would exhibit a decrease in $Δ→SD_{BOLD}$, consistent with an inverted-U effect (Northoff and Tumati, 2019).

 Using data from 58 younger (ages 18–25) and 77 older (ages 65–85) adults (see Figure 1 for complete study design), we addressed these various questions using a combination of computational modeling, functional magnetic resonance imaging (fMRI), magnetic resonance spectroscopy (MRS), pharmacological intervention, and behavioral analyses.
 Specifically, we first utilized a computational model of the visual system (HMAX) to estimate the complexity of visual stimuli seen by participants during fMRI.
-To examine the GABAergic basis of variability modulation, we then (1) measured baseline visuo-cortical GABA levels using MRS, and (2) used lorazepam (a GABAA agonist) to causally increase GABA activity, while assessing visual Δ→SDBOLD on and off drug.
+To examine the GABAergic basis of variability modulation, we then (1) measured baseline visuo-cortical GABA levels using MRS, and (2) used lorazepam (a GABAA agonist) to causally increase GABA activity, while assessing visual $Δ→SD_{BOLD}$ on and off drug.
 In a different subset of participants, we computed a latent visual discrimination behavioral score across four offline tasks.
-We tested whether: (1) neural variability scaled in response to stimulus complexity (SDBOLD-HOUSES >SDBOLD-FACES) (2) Δ→SDBOLD was lower in older adults in comparison to young adults; (3) lower Δ→SDBOLD was associated with lower visual GABA levels measured using MRS; (4) pharmacologically increasing GABA activity increased Δ→SDBOLD in those with low GABA levels, and; (5) higher GABA and greater Δ→SDBOLD were associated with better visuo-behavioral performance.
+We tested whether: (1) neural variability scaled in response to stimulus complexity (SDBOLD-HOUSES >SDBOLD-FACES) (2) $Δ→SD_{BOLD}$ was lower in older adults in comparison to young adults; (3) lower $Δ→SD_{BOLD}$ was associated with lower visual GABA levels measured using MRS; (4) pharmacologically increasing GABA activity increased $Δ→SD_{BOLD}$ in those with low GABA levels, and; (5) higher GABA and greater $Δ→SD_{BOLD}$ were associated with better visuo-behavioral performance.

 ![Figure 1.](https://cdn.elifesciences.org/articles/83865/elife-83865-fig1-v1.jpg)